-His novel, Buckeye, was published by Random House in September of 2025 and became a New York Times bestseller, a Read with Jenna pick, a New York Times Notable Book of the Year, Amazon’s Best Book of 2025, an Indy Next List pick, a Book-of-the-Month Club Selection, a Barnes & Noble National Book Club Selection, and a finalist for Barnes & Noble’s Book of the Year.
-Buckeye is published by Bloomsbury in the UK and currently has fourteen international publishers.
-It’s been longlisted for the 2026 Joyce Carol Oates Award.
+His novel Buckeye was published by Random House in September of 2025.
+It became a New York Times bestseller, a Read with Jenna pick, Amazon’s Best Book of 2025, a Barnes & Noble National Book Club Selection, a finalist for Barnes & Noble’s Book of the Year, and a Book-of-the-Month Club Selection.
+Buckeye is published by Bloomsbury in the U.K. and currently has eighteen international publishers.
+It is a finalist for the Ohio Book Award and has been longlisted for the Mark Twain American Voice in Literature Award.

-The former associate editor of Granta, Patrick is the editor-in-chief of the Brooklyn-based literary magazine One Story.
+The former associate editor of Granta, Patrick is the editor-in-chief of One Story.
 He lives in Manhattan.

 ☆